huamanraj/huamanraj/README.md

 # Hi there, I'm Aman Raj! 👋

-I'm a second-year computer science student and a passionate MERN stack developer with a love for creating innovative and efficient web applications.
+I'm a third-year computer science student and a passionate MERN stack developer with a love for creating innovative and efficient web applications.
 Here's a bit about me:

 - 🎓 I'm currently pursuing my Bachelor's in Computer Science at SKIT Jaipur.
 - 🌱 I’m constantly learning and exploring new technologies in the web development ecosystem.